Chicken Kiev: Similar dishes

 Among other dishes similar to chicken Kiev, the aforementioned chicken cordon bleu with a cheese and ham filling instead of butter is particularly popular in the West.
 The recipe of Karađorđeva šnicla, a Serbian breaded veal or pork cutlet, was inspired by chicken Kiev.

 Cultural references

-Chicken Kiev is the name used by William Safire for a speech made in Kyiv during August 1991 by then-U.S. President George H. W. Bush cautioning Ukrainians against "suicidal nationalism".
+The "Chicken Kiev speech" is the derisive name coined by William Safire for then-U.S. President George H. W. Bush's speech in Kiev on 1 August 1991, which opposed independence for Ukraine, cautioning Ukrainians against "suicidal nationalism".
+Bush did what he could diplomatically to keep the Soviet Union together, but on 24 August Ukraine declared independence, and on 1 December Ukrainians voted for it in a national referendum, leading to the USSR's dissolution by December 26.

-In 2018 a bronze miniature sculpture of chicken Kiev was placed on Horodecki street in Kyiv, near the restaurant "Chicken Kyiv".
+In 2018, a bronze miniature sculpture of chicken Kiev was placed on Horodecki street in Kyiv, Ukraine, near the restaurant "Chicken Kyiv".
 The sculpture became the first of a set of such mini-sculptures depicting famous symbols of Kyiv placed throughout the city as part of an art project.